Posted: October 16th, 2012 | 5 Comments »

 Posted: October 24th, 2010 | 7 Comments »

 When Leslie and I came back from our wedding in the Virgin Islands we were so crazy anxious to see our photos and video; we knew that our guys Collin Hughes, Matt Brue, and Spencer Combs had a real challenge on their hands with the weather.
 What should have been a super easy, beautiful beach wedding… turned out to be a monsoon on an island, haha.
 But we still couldn’t wait to see em’ and expected very rainy wedding video/photos.
 Of course would have loved it all the same, because it was our wedding, no matter how much rain there was it was beautiful to us…..
 However, when Matt sent us the trailer to our video, Leslie and I were completely blown away!!!
 I dimmed the lights, cranked up the volume on my computer, and Leslie sat in my lap.
 We waited for the video to fully download and then pressed play.
 From the very first frame, our jaws were on the floor.
 We must have watched it like 50 times that night!!!
-I can honestly say that I am still in shock, can’t believe that it turned out to be that cool.
+I can honestly say that I am still in shock, can’t believe that he captured our wedding with such detail and made us feel like we were reliving the day.
 I really can’t explain how Matt made this happen, all I know is if you need a wedding video, he’s your man!

 Eli + Leslie // St. Thomas, VI from capture studios on Vimeo.